Can You Vacuum Seal Flour? (Answered)

 Vacuum sealing is a great way to keep food fresh and extend its shelf life.
 But does it make a difference if you freeze flour before vacuum sealing?

-See also Can You Vacuum Seal Dry Dog Food?
-(Answered)
+See also Can You Vacuum Seal Instant Potatoes?
+(Explained)

 The answer is no, freezing flour before vacuum sealing does not make a difference.